GeorgeCiesinski/library-app/README.md

 ### Custom Checkboxes
 I was surprised to learn that default checkboxes take a bit of work to style in CSS.
 I followed [this guide](https://moderncss.dev/pure-css-custom-checkbox-style/) to get the results I was looking for, and so that I can style my checkbox with light/dark mode.

+### Grid Layout
+I experienced some difficulty building a dynamic grid.
+While the first row worked nicely, the subsequent rows were the wrong size.
+I ended up opening a stack [overflow question](https://stackoverflow.com/questions/74437533/grid-is-not-sizing-correctly-in-row-direction) and after some further research, I resolved the problem myself.
+Feel free to check out the question if you want to see the issue in more detail and the solution.

+### Fetching Book Data
+I used the [Open Library](https://openlibrary.org/) API to fetch book data such as the title and cover image using the ISBN.
+It took a bit of research, but I learned how to fetch the `json` from the API and use an async function to update the bookshelf with the data.
+Based on this issue, I need to study the [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) in more detail.